roshangeorge97/StudySync/README.md

 ## 🧐 About <a name = "about"></a>

+### Problem Statement
+Not all students of a class raise their hands to ask their doubts!
+This could be because they might feel shy, they are afraid of being mocked, or just assume themselves that they know the concept.
+In the fast-paced world of education, students often find themselves struggling to keep up with the curriculum.
+Gaps in their learning materials can lead to significant challenges during exams, affecting their overall academic performance.

+### Solution
+StudySync is an innovative solution designed to help students ensure their study materials comprehensively cover their curriculum.
+By leveraging the power of AI, StudySync allows students to upload their notes—whether in the form of documents, PDFs, PowerPoint presentations, or photos of handwritten notes.
+The AI engine processes these uploads, identifies the covered topics, and compares them against the course curriculum to highlight any gaps.
+Recommendations for additional resources are then provided to fill these gaps, ensuring students are well-prepared for their exams.
+AI generated quizzes absed on this gap helping them to build thier self confidence, and the AI generated flashcards provides them with thier personlized learning journey!

 ### Features
 - Upload notes in various formats: documents, PDFs, PowerPoint presentations, or photos of handwritten notes.
 - AI-powered text extraction and topic identification using GPT-4 API.